openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func lock(): Unit
 ```

-Functionality: Acquires the read lock.
+Function: Acquires the read lock.

 > **Note:**
 >
-> - In fair mode, if no other thread holds or is waiting for the write lock, or if the current thread already holds the read lock, it immediately acquires the read lock; otherwise, the thread blocks.
+> - In fair mode, if no other thread holds or is waiting for the write lock, or if the current thread already holds the read lock, the read lock is acquired immediately; otherwise, the thread blocks.
-> - In unfair mode, if no other thread holds or is waiting for the write lock, it immediately acquires the read lock; if another thread holds the write lock, the thread blocks; otherwise, whether the thread can immediately acquire the read lock is not guaranteed.
+> - In non-fair mode, if no other thread holds or is waiting for the write lock, the read lock is acquired immediately; if another thread holds the write lock, the thread blocks; otherwise, whether the thread can acquire the read lock immediately is not guaranteed.
-> - Multiple threads can simultaneously hold the read lock, and a thread can acquire it multiple times; a thread holding the write lock can still acquire the read lock.
+> - Multiple threads can hold the read lock simultaneously, and a thread can acquire the read lock multiple times; a thread holding the write lock can still acquire the read lock.

 ### func tryLock()